Skip to content

 Youth Enrichment

 Join Food Explorers for a week of fun with food!
-A) Farmers Market Fresh: Seasonal Baking 9 AM - 12 PM For students entering grades 3-6 Join Food Explorers for a week of fresh and seasonal baking recipes!
-Each day, you will be making two brand new recipes featuring produce that is in season this summer, such as peach upside down cakes, tomato galettes, mixed berry shortcakes, and apricot rolls.
-All recipes are nut-free and vegetarian but will contain dairy, egg, and gluten.
-Students should bring a water bottle B) Chocolate Week 1 PM - 4 PM For students entering grades 3-6 Join Food Explorers for a chocolatey week exploring doughs, batters, and more.
-Each day, you will make two recipes featuring your favorite ingredient... chocolate!
-We will be making "from scratch" pop-tarts, chocolate fudge buns, chocolate lattice pies, and layer cake.
-All recipes are nut-free and vegetarian but will contain dairy, egg, and gluten.
+A) Explorers Global Cuisine 9 AM - 12 PM For students entering grades 3-6 Join us as we take young chefs on a hands-on culinary adventure around the world!
+Campers will explore bold flavors and new techniques as they make Egg Rolls, Personal Calzones, Curry Bowls with Naan, and Rice Paper Dumplings.
+It’s a delicious journey through global kitchens—no passport required!
+All recipes are nut-free and vegetarian but will contain dairy, eggs, and gluten.
+Students should bring a water bottle B) Chocolate Week 1 PM - 4 PM For students entering grades 3-6 A dream come true for young chocolate lovers ready to whisk, bake, and drizzle their way through a week of rich, chocolatey creations.
+Campers will make delicious treats like Chocolate Monkey Bread, Chocolate Cannoli Twists, Raspberry Tiramisu Brownies, and Triple-Decker Cookies—each one more indulgent than the last.
+Along the way, they’ll learn essential baking skills in a fun, hands-on kitchen adventure.
+All recipes are nut-free and vegetarian but will contain dairy, eggs, and gluten.
 Students should bring a water bottle C) Full-Day Option 9 AM - 4 PM Students in grades 3-6 This option is a combination of both the AM and PM options listed above Be sure to have your child bring a water-bottle.
 A lunch is not necessary as students will be eating what they make.
 If you would like to supplement the food provided, please have your child bring lunch.
 Cancellation/Refund Policy: Cancellations with a refund will be allowed up to June 15th less a $35 fee.
 There are NO cancellations/refunds after June 15!
 All recipes are nut-free, and each student will make their own portion.
 All food and supplies are included.

 French FLST Proficiency Credit Recovery